8. Funding and Tuition Scholarships

 8.5- Tuition Scholarships

 Partial tuition scholarships are available for high school teachers in select programs and for teachers at Jesuit high schools.
 In addition, GSAS participates in the Mayor's Scholarship Program, which provides partial tuition scholarships for employees of the City of New York.
 Some discounts are also available to members of the clergy and to staff and faculty at partner institutions.
-Contact the dean's office for information about eligibility.
+Contact the dean's office for information regarding eligibility.

 Any billing problems associated with tuition scholarships must be brought immediately to the attention of the dean's office (adgsas@fordham.edu).